Personal Injury Malpractice and Accident Cases in Prince George's County, Maryland

 An Overview of the Most Favorable Jurisdiction in Maryland for Plaintiffs

 Prince George's County is the only jurisdiction in Maryland where both Circuit Court and District Court are favorable venues for Maryland personal injury lawyers fighting on behalf of injured clients.
-Prince George's County juries and judges have historically given awards in car accident and malpractice cases that are fair considering the Plaintiff's injuries.
+Juries in this county have historically given awards in civil tort cases that are fair considering the Plaintiff's injuries.

 In the serious injury cases our law firm handles in Maryland, personal injury victims typically have the best chance of success in Baltimore City and Prince George's County.
 Opinions differ from attorney to attorney as to which of these venues is more favorable but there is some empirical data available that suggests that Prince George's County jurors give slightly higher compensation than Baltimore City jurors.